CBaker007/Automated-Barn-Door-Tracker/Code/Readme.txt

        guide below for downloading and install them in Arduino IDE.
 Just follow the directions for installing from Board Manager and no need to follow any OS specific directions: https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html#before-installing
+    4) You need to install the stepper library we use.
+In Arduino IDE choose Sketch/Include Library/Manage Libraries/Filter for "AccelStepper" and install the latest version.
-    4) The sketch uses Over the Air Updates (OTA), AKA - Updating the code via WiFi.
+    5) The sketch uses Over the Air Updates (OTA), AKA - Updating the code via WiFi.
 In particular, we are using the AsyncElegantOTA running an AsyncWebServer for better webpage handling.
 These functions requires several prerequisite libraries be installed for the code to compile.
        a) In Arduino IDE choose Sketch/Include Library/Manage Libraries/Filter for "AsyncElegantOTA" and install